eudoxia0/trivial-open-browser/README.md

 ~~~

 By default, the library runs a shell command to open the browser on Windows,
-Linux and OS X. You can customize it by setting the value of
+Linux and OS X. You can customize this by setting the value of
-`*default-browser-function*` to a custom function that takes a URL as its
+`*browser-function*` to a custom function that takes a URL as its argument and
-argument and somehow opens the browser to that URL.
+somehow opens the browser to that URL.

 # License